sipsmi/vband_dongle/README.md

 *note3* Make sure you set the board to a 32u4 or SAMD based board otherwise the compile will fail since the Keyboard object will not be defined ( not supported by the board).

+*note4* Make sure you also set the board to 3V/5V 8MHZ/16MHz as required.
+I managed to brick my Arduino Pro Micro by having the wrong type.
+I did however managed to resurrect the device by re-installing the bootloader using a Nano as ISP.
+See here for hwo to do this: https://www.instructables.com/Burn-Bootloader-Arduino-Nano-As-ISP-to-Pro-Micro/

 ## Step 2

 Connect a lead to your paddle with the following: